aptech/docs/docs/CR-dummydn.rst

 Format
 ----------------
 .. function:: dummydn(x, v, p)

+    :param x:
-    :param x: Nx1 vector of data to be broken up into dummy variables.
+    :type x: Nx1 vector of data to be broken up into dummy variables

-    :type x: TODO
+    :param v:  These categories should not
+        overlap.

-    :param v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used.
-These categories should not overlap.
+    :type v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used
-    :type v: TODO

-    :param p: positive integer in the range [1,K], specifying which column should be dropped in the matrix of dummy variables.
+    :param p: ,K], specifying
+        which column should be dropped in the matrix of dummy variables.
-    :type p: TODO
+    :type p: positive integer in the range [1

     :returns: y (*TODO*), Nx(K-1) matrix containing the K-1 dummy variables.